xangma/vscode_remote_slurm/README.md

 Notes:
-I am using this on a Mac M1 connecting to a Slurm Cluster.
+I have tested this on a Mac M1 connecting to a Centos 7 Slurm Cluster.
+Vscode Insiders v1.83 and Remote - SSH v0.106.4.
 It hasn't been tested on anything else yet.

 These are my Remote SSH settings:
 ```